 Cold sores are maybe the worst thing on the planet.
 If you’ve never had one, that might seem like an exaggeration.
-But if you have ever in your life suffered through the pain, embarrassment and general grossness that is a cold sore, you’ll know that finding quick and easy remedies is one of the single most important things on the planet.
+But if you have ever in your life suffered through the pain, embarrassment, and general grossness of a cold sore, you’ll know that finding a quick and easy remedy for cold sore treatment is one of the most crucial things you can do.

 So, cold sores are actually Herpes Simplex 1, which can be spread from person-to-person through close contact.
 (Feel free to freak your conservative roommate out by telling her you caught the herp.)
 And while you’re doing that, check out these ways to make sure that getting a cold sore doesn’t ruin your entire life.

 1. Get a prescription.

 Schedule an appointment with your general practitioner and tell him (or show him, if it hasn’t disappeared by the time you get there) that you’ve been dealing with cold sores.
 I can’t stress this enough—getting a prescription will change the way you think about cold sores.
 Most doctors will prescribe either Valtrex (yes, the medicine for genital herp) or Famvir.
 Take the recommended dose right when you notice a sore coming up and it will knock it right out!
 Famvir comes in a generic form, called famciclovir, and it runs about $7 a bottle with most insurances.
 This is the best way to make sure the cold sore doesn’t take over your life—because you won’t have one.